 Prospective students interested in continuing their education beyond the master's level may want to explore this five-year program.
-The program requires the completion of 90 credits, which includes foundation studies and a dissertation research proposal paper.
+The program includes foundation studies and a research dissertation.
 The curriculum includes coursework in theory, methods, history, criticism and colloquium.
-The PhD program offers prospective students several specialization track options, such as sustainable design, international architecture, historic preservation, community design, post-colonial architecture, humanitarian design, interior design theory and new building technologies.

 Miami University - Oxford

 Miami University - Oxford offers architecture undergraduate and graduate degree programs through its School of Creative Arts and the Department of Architecture and Interior Design.
 Architecture facilities at the school include the Alumni Hill Woodshop for model-making and computer lab facilities with student workstations.